oaksisfolks/ksw/README.md

 all sensitive internet activity (quit out of your browser and/or torrent client), then run `sudo ksw off` to regain access to the network.

+###TODO:

+- Auto-reconnection.

+- Explore the use of kernel namespaces to strengthen security.

 ### Issues: